akvelon/react-native-sms-user-consent/README.md

 )
 ```

 Starts the native SMS listener that will show the SMS User Consent system prompt.
-If the user has allowed reading the SMS, then the `onSmsReceived` callback is called. `onSmsReceived` receives the event object containing the SMS.
+If the user allowed reading the SMS, then the `onSmsReceived` callback is called. `onSmsReceived` receives the event object containing the SMS.

 Returns `stopSmsHandling` function that stops showing the system prompt and stops SMS handling.